faradayio/joinery/README.md

 docker exec -it trino trino
 ```

 ...and paste in the contents of [`./sql/trino_compat.sql`](./sql/trino_compat.sql).
-This will provide SQL UDFs that implement a bunch of BigQ
+This will provide SQL UDFs which mirror a bunch of BigQuery's built in functions.

 Then you can run `joinery` with: